mergeability/mergeable/docs/configuration.rst

 Reusable Configuration
 --------------------------

-YML has a feature called `Anchor<https://blog.daemonl.com/2016/02/yaml.html>`_ that allows you to create reusable parts in the config
+YML has a feature called `Anchor <https://blog.daemonl.com/2016/02/yaml.html>`_ that allows you to create reusable parts in the config:

 .. code-block:: yml

     on_fail_comment: &default_fail_comment
       - do: comment
         payload: